keirl/coms4156_jumpstart/README.md

     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"
+    git config --global push.default matching

 Verify that your change to the README shows up on GitHub.com.

 #### Travis Account
 Go to [Travis CI](https://travis-ci.com/) and sign in with your GitHub.
 Only one person on the team needs to do this.
 This person must be the owner of the repository.

+Follow their prompts to turn on Travis for this repo (short for repository).

+Test that Travis is working as expected.
+Make another change and see whether the build passes.
+It normally takes about 5 minutes, so go get a cup of coffee from Blue Java.

 Additional guidance on setting up Travis CI for Python is available at [Travis CI](https://docs.travis-ci.com/user/languages/python/).

-#### Google Cloud Account
+#### Setup Google Cloud Account
-Create a Google Cloud account using your Columbia account.
+Create a Google Cloud account using your Columbia account at [https://cloud.google.com/](https://cloud.google.com/)
 > Author's note: Easier to get academic credits, etc. if linked to you columbia.edu account.

+Create a new project, say COMS4156.
+The name does not really matter.
+They will give you a cute name from your project name, e.g. "astute-anagram-165723".

+#### Setup Google Cloud App Engine
+Navigate to [https://cloud.google.com/appengine/](https://cloud.google.com/appengine/) and then select "View my console."

+You may want to follow their "My First App Tutorial."
+It will help you understand how app engine works.

-Follow the guidelines from [Google](https://cloud.google.com/appengine/docs/standard/python/getting-started/python-standard-env)
+Follow the guidelines from [Google](https://cloud.google.com/appengine/docs/standard/python/getting-started/python-standard-env) and [QuickStart](https://cloud.google.com/appengine/docs/standard/python/quickstart).

+    gcloud init

+Google will have you sign into your Google account.
+Use the one that you signed up for Google Cloud with.

+We've setup the configuration files: `app.yaml` and `appengine_config.py`.
+If you do more advanced functionality, you may need to change `app.yaml` and Google's docs are good at describing the various settings.  `appengine_config.py` just tells App Engine where to look for libraries.
+Speaking of which...

+#### Deploy the Application
+You'll need to install the libraries again to put them in the right place for App Engine (`lib/`).  `env/lib` has these files plus many more.
+This will only need to be run initially and then whenever a new module is added.

+    pip install -t lib -r requirements.txt

+Now deploy the application to App Engine.

+    gcloud app deploy

+Verify that it is deployed by

+    gcloud app browse

+We strongly recommend that you browse the App Engine docs to get a feel for what is happening under the hood.

+#### Connect Travis to App Engine for Continuous Deployment
+You are going to follow the guide [here](https://docs.travis-ci.com/user/deployment/google-app-engine/), [here](https://cloud.google.com/solutions/continuous-delivery-with-travis-ci), and [here](https://blog.travis-ci.com/2013-01-14-new-client/)

+#### Advanced things to look into...
+You can integrate GitHub into Slack so that you see all commits.
+You can do the same with [Travis builds](https://docs.travis-ci.com/user/notifications/#Configuring-slack-notifications).

+The Google Cloud app is pretty good and allows you to see the console from your phone.
+Can be helpful if you are helping someone debug.

+Use tail to look at App Engine logs: `gcloud app logs tail -s default`.

+###Have fun!